karstenj/node-red-contrib-fsm/README.md

     * Just the name of the FSM node
   - Topic
     * The topic is used for the output message
-    * '_transition' is appended for the transition message
-    * '_entry' is appended for the target state entry
-    * '_exit' is appended for the source state exit
   - Initial State
     * The state which is entered at startup
   - Transition(s)
     * 'Name' - Name of the transition
-    * 'Condition' - the condition topic of the input message
     * 'Source' - the source state
     * 'Destination' - the destination state
+    * 'Condition' - the condition topic of the input message
+    * 'Cond.State' - the state (true or false) of the input payload
+  - msg.payload
+    * For a transisition the name of the transition will be returned
+    * '_entry' is appended for the target state name
+    * '_exit' is appended for the source state name

 ## Example

+### Simple pedestrian light with manual trigger
 The following example demonstrates the FSM node for a simple pedestrian traffic light state machine.
 It has two states ST_RED and ST_GREEN, where the related light gets switched on.
 The ST_RED state is entered at statup.
 The transitions between the two states are triggered by COND_GREEN and COND_RED repectively.

 ![FSM](https://github.com/karstenj/node-red-contrib-fsm/raw/master/doc/example-fsm-uml.png)